fileformat/regex-talk/PITCHME.md

 ### Numeric Quantifiers

+Exactly how many times a match can/must occur.

  * `{n}`: exactly `n` times
  * `{n,}`: `n` or more times
  * `{n,m}`: between `n` and `m` times